 U.S. Department of Education.

-Additional information and examples of enrollment that
+Get additional information and examples of enrollment that may require the borrower to be responsible for interest..

 Federal regulations limit the dollar amount a student may receive in an academic year from a Federal Subsidized Loan (see chart below for limits).To view your federal student loan history, visit the National Student Loan Data System (NSLDS) and log in with your FAFSA ID and PIN.